aymankr/travel-resolver/README.md

 ## 🚀 Setup and Deployment

 ### 1. Configuration (optional)
-Create a `.env` file if necessary to customize parameters (port, DB, etc.).
+Create a `.env` file to set parameters.

 ### 2. Uncomment training services (if needed)
 In `docker-compose.yml`, uncomment the following services to retrain :